 Vote-By-Mail ballots are usually mailed to U.S. residents between 40 and 33 days before Election Day or, if requested later, within two business days after you make your request.
 Please allow for sufficient time for the Post Office to deliver your ballot.
 However, if you haven't received your Vote-By-Mail ballot within a reasonable period, you should certainly check with our office.
 Please either call us at (352) 374-5252 or email us.
 Don't wait until the last week before Election Day to contact us or we may not be able to mail you a ballot at all!

-Voters may also return their vote-by-mail ballots to any early voting site during early voting hours or to the white, secure dropbox (hours TBD), located outside the Alachua County Supervisor of Elections Office, 515 N. Main Street, Gainesville, FL 32601.
+Voters may also return their vote-by-mail ballots to a Secure Ballot Intake Station(SBIS) at any early voting site during early voting hours or to the Alachua County Supervisor of Elections Office, 515 N. Main Street, Gainesville, FL 32601 during normal office hours Monday through Friday from 8:30 a.m. to 5:00 p.m.
+All Vote-By-Mail ballots must be received in our office by 7:00 p.m.

 How can I track my ballot after I've returned it?